ilatif/active_reloader/README.md

 ## Beware

 Don't push `active_reloader.php` and `active_reloader.js` and it's configuration code to your production server in any case.
-This library is only intented to be used locally during development process.
+This library is only intended to be used locally during development process.

 ## Contributing